Do I need a graphics card on my computer?

 Of course, the built-in graphics card also has its drawbacks.
 First, it is weak.
 It is basically intended for the needs of a user who reads e-mail, searches the internet, writes documents, watches movies up to HD resolution, plays simple games and at most uses a design program.
 It is not aimed at people who do more demanding things like playing modern games.
 Run a modern game on a system with a built-in GPU and you have a good chance of seeing it lose frames or even worse it may not be able to load the game.

-Moreover, an integrated GPU consumes all your CPU as well as RAM resources.
-This means that any heavy graphics work, such as watching a high resolution 3D video, or playing a 3D game, or the like, will consume a large amount of memory. of your system resources with the possibility of bringing the computer to its knees.
+In addition, a built-in GPU consumes all the resources of your CPU as well as RAM.
+This means that any heavy graphics work, such as watching a high-definition 3D video, or a 3D game, or the like, will consume a large portion of your system resources with the potential to "bring" your computer to its knees.

-GPU Rear: On the opposite side of the spectrum from GPUs, there are also graphics cards which are separate boards or if you want separate hardware that is used solely to handle the graphics.
-When you hear someone say “I bought a new graphics card for my computer” or “I need a new graphics card to play Super Soldier Simulator Shoot Shoot 9000”, they are talking about a special dedicated GPU.
+GPU Rear: On the opposite end of the spectrum of GPUs, there are also graphics cards that are separate boards or if you want separate hardware used solely to handle graphics processing.
+When you hear someone say "I bought a new graphics card for my computer" or "I need a new graphics card to play Super Soldier Simulator Shoot Shoot 9000", they are talking about a special GPU.

-The biggest benefit of discrete GPUs is performance.
-Such a dedicated graphics card has a sophisticated computer chip designed for the task of graphics processing.
-In addition, the GPU has a separate RAM of its own (which is usually faster and optimized by your general system RAM).
-The GPU increases performance not only in its obvious graphics tasks (like playing the latest video games), but also makes image and video editing tasks, such as in Photoshop, smoother and faster.
+The biggest benefit of the separate GPU is performance.
+One such special graphics card has a sophisticated computer chip designed for graphic editing work.
+In addition, the GPU also has a separate own RAM (which is usually faster and better optimized than your general system's RAM).
+GPU increases performance not only on its obvious graphic tasks (such as playing last generation video games) but also makes image processing and video editing and editing smoother and faster, such as Photoshop.

-In addition to graphically increasing your computer's performance, discrete GPU cards usually offer a wider and more modern variety of video ports than the motherboard.
-While your motherboard may have only given you a VGA out and a DVI port, discrete GPUs usually give you extra ports like HDMI or even dual ports (like two DVI ports, which allow you to easily connect multiple ).
+In addition to graphically increasing your computer's performance, separate GPU cards usually offer a wider and more modern variety of video ports than the motherboard.
+While your motherboard may have only one VGA output and one DVI port, separate GPUs usually provide you with additional ports such as HDMI or even dual ports (such as two DVI ports that allow you to easily connect multiple monitors).

 slots